Skip to content

 pulseaudio -D

-Step 4: Adjust configuration file
+Step 4: Adjust the Configuration File

 In the audio section of /etc/owntone.conf, set server to localhost: